cohenoa33/ruby-project-alt-guidelines-sea01-seng-ft-071320/README2.md

   V  - puts all the icrcream names that the user rate V  - find the review that the user want to delete
   V  - delete review

+    compute_average
+    - look at the entire list of reviews
+    - group by ice creams
+    - count how many times a flavor appears
+    - compute the average rating for each ice cream

  - check if user already exist